 - Principles and Practices of Commercial Construction

-Principles and Practices of Commercial Construction covers all aspects of the building process with a focus on civil structures and high-rise buildings.
+Principles and Practices of Commercial Construction cover all aspects of the building process with a focus on civil structures and high-rise buildings.

 - A201 General Conditions of the Contract for Construction

 The A201 is published by the AIA and establishes the general conditions of the contract for construction.

 - A401 Standard Form of Agreement between Contractor Subcontractor

 Please beware of companies selling photocopies of AIA documents.
 You will not be allowed to use photocopies during testing.
 If you suspect a company of engaging in this illegal practice, please notify the publisher.

 Please beware of companies selling photocopies of AIA documents.
 You will not be allowed to use photocopies during testing.
 If you suspect a company of engaging in this illegal practice, please email the publisher

 Builder's Guide to Accounting is used for the Business and Finance contractor exam in Florida.

 - Walker's Building Estimator's Reference Book The Building Estimator's Reference Book is an important reference used for estimating and as a reference for contractor exams.